stanislawbartkowski/CivilizationEngine/README.md

 * Parameters
   * row,col : city position where production is to be sent
   * jsparam : scout square coordinates to be harvested
-* Usage example"
+* Usage example:
   * executeCommand("secret token","SENDPRODUCTION",2,2,"{"row" : 5, "col" : 3})
   * Send production from square (5,3) to city/capital (2,2)

+## UNDOSENDPRODUCTION
+* executeCommand(token,"UNDOSENDPRODUCTION",row,col,jsparam : null)
+* Parameters:
+  * row,col : city to undo last send production command
+* Usage example:
+  * executeCommand("secret token","UNSENDPRODUCTION",2,2,null)
+  * Undo send production in citu (2,2)

 # itemizeCommand format

 For every command the engine can return itemization, list of possible moves.
 The format is different for every command.

-## SETCAPITAL, SETCITY, SPENDTRADE, UNDOSPENDTRADE
+## SETCAPITAL, SETCITY, SPENDTRADE, UNDOSPENDTRADE, UNDOSENDPRODUCTION

 List of points where a city or capital can be build or cities where trade can be spend to beef up production